SilMon/OBA-Open-Biofilm-Altimeter/README.md

 4. Go to the created Folder on choose BacteriaCounter.java.
 ImageJ will then open a dialog to ask where the plugin should be installed.

 5. Go to the created folder and click Yes.
-ImageJ/FIJI will warn you that BacteriaCounter.java already exists.
+ImageJ/FIJI will warn you that `Bacteria_Counter.java` already exists.
 Click **Yes** to overwrite

 6. Open an image e.g. one of the examples provided in this repository